usnistgov/OSCAL/CONTRIBUTING.md

 This GitHub repository makes use of Git submodules to mount other repositories as subdirectories.

 The command above handles initializing submodule as part of the clone.
-To do this seperately when cloning this repo for the first time, you need to initialize the submodules that this repository depends on.
+To do this separately when cloning this repo for the first time, you need to initialize the submodules that this repository depends on.
 To do this you must execute the following command:

 ```
 git submodule update --init